SUSE/manager-build-profiles/AutoYaST/SLES-15-SP2-installation/README.md

-Use this script as a base for a SLES15 SP2 installation.
+Use these scripts as a base for a SLE15 SP2 installations.
 The system register at SUSE Manager using salt.

+- sles15-sp2-autoyast.xml
+- sle_sap15-sp2-autoyast.xml

 For using an activation key, specify the following valiable